 When you boat put you boat in the dinghy park after sailing, I recommend you chock the boat level and leave the self-bailer down, so most of the water, that gets past your boat cover, drains out.
 Don't forget to pull the bailer up before launching.

-Given that the cockpit floor is subject to water lying on it when the boat is not being used, I like to take the bailer out each year and check the varnish and/or paint around the hole is intact and water is not getting into the hull structure.
+Given that the cockpit floor is subject to water lying on it when the boat is not being used, I like to take the bailer out each year, or every other year, and check the varnish and/or paint around the hole is intact and water is not getting into the hull structure.
 I also clean the bailer, removing any sand etc. and apply silicon grease to the rubber gasket and moving parts.